ryjen/ryjen.github.io/content/post/ego-evolution.md

 Institutions and countries seem to either:

-* transfer the ownership to its people in avoidance, who are no different, so same problem (and sadly more justification of the collective).
+* transfer the ownership to its people in avoidance, who are no different so same problem (and sadly more justification of the collective).

-* rule with a heavy hand and attempt to manage ownership themselves, so same problem (and sadly more of a split that feeds back into a heavy hand)
+* rule with a heavy hand and attempt to manage ownership themselves, so same problem (and sadly more of a split that justifies a heavy hand)

 ### Outro